 Duquesne’s Consortium for Christian–Muslim Dialogue (CCMD) was commissioned by the Dean of Liberal Arts in 2009 to promote healthy and peaceful Christian–Muslim relations in both the United States and Africa.
 The Consortium consists of faculty from several schools within the University, each sharing the resources of his or her discipline in order that the group may explore the social, cultural, economic, philosophical, historical, political, and religious roots of and solutions to interreligious conflicts.

 While Africa and the United States remain special concerns of CCMD, we try to recognize and respond to each new opportunity for fostering dialogue.
-For that reason, we design courses and aspire eventually to create academic programs on inter-religious dialogue, so that our work of peace will continue after us and spread wherever our alumni may find themselves.
+For that reason, we design courses and have created an undergraduate minor in Interreligious Studies, so that our work of peace will continue after us and spread wherever our alumni may find themselves.